ekrabismi/trax-lrs/README.md

 - `SESSION_DRIVER` should be `database` for relational and hybrid database scenarios, or `file` for pure MongoDB scenarios.

-- `SESSION_CONNECTION` should be `mysql` with MySQL and MariaDB, or `pqsql` with PostgreSQL.
+- `SESSION_CONNECTION` should be `mysql` with MySQL and MariaDB, or `pgsql` with PostgreSQL.
 It is not used with pure MongoDB scenarios.

 ## Installing the database